eecanada/Drakes/README.md

 # Description

-* With a beautiful and responsive design, users should be easily able to navigate through the page.
+* An elegant and responsive landing page, with the newsletter, and currency exchange functionality.

 # Technologies Used